Digital Discovery of 100 diverse Quantum Experiments with PyTheus

 \paragraph{Three Particles --} For producing 2-mode 3-photon N00N states $\ket{\text{N00N}}^{3}_{2}$, we additionally employ an ancilla particle in the experiment.
 We show the graph found by \pytheus in Fig.~\ref{fig:noon_multimode_all}, which uses only one color, thus corresponding to the standard path-entangled N00N states.
 The edge can also be in different colors such that we are able to construct graphs for polarization-entangled N00N states \cite{KimNOON2009,threeNOON2017,KimNOON2011}.
 We further explore the states in multi-mode cases, as described in Fig.~\ref{fig:noon_multimode_all} (b), (c) and (d) for 3-, 4-, 5-mode three-photon N00N states.
 Interestingly, the graphs found by \pytheus exhibit a nice structure, which may be amenable to generalization, to systematically produce other multi-mode NOON states without any optimization process.

-\paragraph{Four Particles --} For the previous N00N states, we optimized the graphs using real weights, finding the states $\ket{40}-\ket{04}$ and $\ket{400}-\ket{040}-\ket{004}$\numbering{experimentcounter}\numbering{experimentcounter}.
+\paragraph{Four Particles --} For the previous N00N states, we optimized the graphs using real weights, finding the states $\ket{40}-\ket{04}$ and $\ket{400}-\ket{040}-\ket{004}$ \numbering[https://github.com/artificial-scientist-lab/PyTheus/blob/main/pytheus/graphs/FockStates/noon2m4ph2anc]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/FockStates/noon3m4ph4anc]{experimentcounter}.
 However, to generate the same N00N states with zero phase difference between the terms we need to, either add a $\pi/2$ phase on the solitary loops from Fig.~\ref{fig:noon2m4ph} or, using only real weights, add 2 more ancillas.
 Additionally, after generating the 4-particle N00N states for 2 and 3 modes, it became obvious how to generate the graphs for an arbitrary number of modes.

 It is worth noting that given a ket $\ket{40}$, each combination of non-repeating edges contributes twice as much as one with duplicate edges (assuming equal weights).
 This is a consequence of the multinomial theorem applied to the creation operators described in Eq.~\eqref{eq:pairsource}.